|

 Evaluation of the Image

+ID and markers must be present and correct in the appropriate area of the film Evidence of collimation on four sides equally around the centering point.
+Limits of the examination, superiorly the femoral condyles, inferiorly the tibial plateau laterally the skin margins.
 Optimal exposure should penetrate all the bone structures and contrast should be low enough to visualise fully the bone and soft tissue structures.

 Related Projections